contao/docs-archive/api/hooks/addComment.md

 # addComment

 The `addComment` hook is triggered when a comment is added.
 It passes the ID of the record and the data array as arguments and does not expect a return value.

-It is available from version 2.8.2.
+> **Tag** Available from version 2.8.2.

 ## Parameters

 1. *int* `$intId`

-	ID of the new comment database record (Table `tl_comment`)
+    ID of the new comment database record (Table `tl_comment`).

 2. *array* `$arrSet`

     Data of the new comment record (not including the ID).

 ## Example

 ```php
 <?php